Peace – Romania First

-PEACE – Romania First (PACE – Întâi România, PACE) is a parliamentary group in the Senate of Romania formed by a group of senators elected in the 2024 parliamentary election, having previously been members of SOS Romania or the Party of Young People.
-The corresponding group in the Chamber of Deputies is called the Independent Parliamentary Group (Grupul Parlamentar Independent).
+Peace – Romania First (Pace – Întâi România, Pace) is a parliamentary group in the Senate of Romania formed by a group of senators elected in the 2024 parliamentary election, having previously been members of SOS Romania or the Party of Young People.
+The corresponding group in the Chamber of Deputies is called United for Romania, and has its roots from the Independent Parliamentary Group (Grupul Parlamentar Independent).
 The group consists of both independent MPs and members of the National Union for Innovation and Tradition (Uniunea Națională pentru Inovație și Tradiție, UNIT), a newly established party.